yt-project/unyt/docs/usage.rst

 Logarithms, Exponentials, and Trigonometric Functions
 -----------------------------------------------------

 Formally it does not make sense to exponentiate, take the logarithm of, or apply a transcendental function to a quantity with units.
-However, the ``unyt`` library makes the practical affordance to allow this, simply ignoring the units present and returning a result without units.
+However, the :mod:`unyt` library makes the practical affordance to allow this, simply ignoring the units present and returning a result without units.
 This makes it easy to work with data that has units both in linear space and in log space:

   >>> from unyt import g, cm